AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 #### Testing the Inlet System

 The four inlet system is shown below.
-The goal was less about fabricating an model that would perfectly emulate the inlet system and more about fabricating a simple design quickly, with materials already in the lab,  that would provide four, 1/2" openings for the water to flow into the reactor tank.
+The goal was less about fabricating an model that would perfectly emulate the inlet system and more about fabricating a simple design quickly, with materials already in the lab,  that would provide four openings for the water to flow into the reactor tank.
+The 1/2" pvc pipe split into two pipes using a wye connector, and those two pipes each had their own wye connector to split the pipe into two, creating four 1/2" openings.
 This was done so that **[.
 This was done]** **[that] FIXED CJMS** the team could test the hypothesis: that a greater number of inlets would reduce preferential pathways through the sludge blanket.
 There is would be no use using this more complicated design if it were to give the same results as the initial one-inlet design from last semester.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/IMG_0681%20(1).JPG?raw=true" width="250px"/></p>
 <p align="center">Fig. 7 - The inlet system with four openings

-The reactor tank was filled with tapioca and a bit of water, as shown in Fig. 8.
+The reactor tank (made from a 4 and a 1/2" pvc pipe welded to a sheet of pvc at the bottom) was filled with tapioca and a bit of water, as shown in Fig. 8.
 A small amount of 20.0 g/ml solution of red dye was added to the tube that connects the pump and inlet, and water was pumped through the reactor, using ProCoDa at a flow rate of 1.0 ml/s.
 This one done four times.
 After each test, the tapioca was taken out of the reactor and rinsed with water to remove any leftover dye that would affect the team's results.
 Pictures and video **[video Addressed CJMS]** recordings were taken to compare the results of each tests with each other and the tapioca tests with the one-inlet design from last semester.

  <p align="center">
 <img src= "https://github.com/AguaClara/UASB/blob/master/Images/IMG_0815%20(1).JPG?raw=true" width="250px"/></p>
 <p align="center"> Fig. 8 - The tapioca-filled UASB reacotor, pre-testing.

 **[You guys should have a materials list to recreate both apparatuses that you have created, or at least make a note to refer to your sister team's report for materials.
 From the rubric "Clearly explain your apparatus and experiments.
-Provide enough detail for future team members and people unconnected to AguaClara to reproduce your experiments and apparatus"]**
+Provide enough detail for future team members and people unconnected to AguaClara to reproduce your experiments and apparatus" FIXED CJMS]**
  ###  Results and Analysis

 As water moved through the reactor, the initial burst of dye spread throughout the lower part of the reactor, however the dyed water did not reach the sludge blanket uniformly for the first 10-20s (Fig. 9 and 10), which could lead to delay in wastewater treatment on a bigger scale.